FranciscoCavalcanti/FranciscoCavalcanti.github.io/_pages/research.md

 # Publications

-  * <a style='color: black;' href='https://onlinelibrary.wiley.com/doi/full/10.1111/obes.12560'>Drought-Reliefs and Partisanship</a>  Oxford Bulletin of Economics and Statistics, 2023. (with Boffa, Federico & Piolatto, Amedeo & Fons-Rosen, Christian)
+  * <a style='color: black;' href='https://onlinelibrary.wiley.com/doi/full/10.1111/obes.12560'>Drought-Reliefs and Partisanship</a>  <b>Oxford Bulletin of Economics and Statistics</b>, 2024, Vol. 86, p.
+187-208. (with Boffa, Federico & Piolatto, Amedeo & Fons-Rosen, Christian)
     * <a style='color: black;' href='https://voxeu.org/article/insights-distributive-politics-new-way-measure-aridity'>Voxeu</a>:  New insights on distributive politics from a new way to measure aridity
     * <a style='color: black;' href='https://github.com/FranciscoCavalcanti/Drought-reliefs-and-Partisanship'>GitHub repository</a>

-  * <a style='color: black;' href='http://www.sciencedirect.com/science/article/pii/S0047272718301361'>Popularity shocks and political selection</a> Journal of Public Economics, 2018 , Vol. 165 p.
+  * <a style='color: black;' href='http://www.sciencedirect.com/science/article/pii/S0047272718301361'>Popularity shocks and political selection</a> <b>Journal of Public Economics</b>, 2018 , Vol. 165 p.
 201-216. (with Daniele, Gianmarco & Galletta, Sergio )

 # Working papers